Mobility shapes heat exposure inequalities in cities: Results

 \subsection{Commuting and non-routine mobility exhibit distinct daily structural dynamics}

 Next we analyze mobility flows at the daily scale to assess the temporal persistence of these heat inequalities beyond summer averages.
-Using daily mobility records, we show that heat exposure, assortativity, and directionality exhibit stable temporal patterns, and that mobility-driven heat inequalities remain persistent (Fig.~\ref{fig:3}; see SI Fig.~\ref{fig:SI_commute_vs_leisure} for other months).
-Figure~\ref{fig:3} reports the daily population-weighted average of each metric across all cities, with each city contributing proportionally to its population size (see Methods).
-Across income groups, exposure levels remain clearly separated on every day of the month, with low-income groups consistently visiting hotter districts than high-income groups.
-Age-related differences are smaller in magnitude but similarly stable over time, with younger individuals experiencing slightly higher exposure than older groups.
-Importantly, these daily dynamics vary systematically by trip purpose (see Methods).
-Trips involving work or study activities (referred to as commuting trips) exhibit consistently higher heat exposure and more differentiated heat assortativity than trips involving infrequent activities (referred to as non-routine trips) across all days (Fig.~\ref{fig:3}).
-The exposure difference between low- and high-income groups ($\Delta E$) is also larger for commuting trips, indicating that routine mobility reinforces existing spatial heat gradients more strongly than non-routine mobility.
+Using daily mobility records, we show that heat exposure, assortativity, and directionality exhibit stable temporal patterns, and that experienced heat inequalities remain persistent (Fig.~\ref{fig:3}; see SI Fig.~\ref{fig:SI_commute_vs_leisure} for other months).
+Figure~\ref{fig:3} reports the daily population-weighted average of each metric across all cities, with each city contributing proportionally to its population size, so that the resulting average reflects the demographic relevance of each city (see Methods).
+Grey shaded areas indicate weekends, and the red dashed line marks 15 August, a national public holiday in Spain.
+Across income groups, exposure levels remain clearly separated on every day of the month, with the low-income group consistently visiting hotter districts than the high-income group.
+Age-related differences are smaller in magnitude but similarly stable over time.